<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Short-circuiting

-By simplifying the circuitry, controlling internal temperatures, and adjusting components to reduce dust-caused shorts, this equipment protects workers from a variety of threats.
+This equipment protects workers from threats by simplifying the circuitry, controlling internal temperatures, and adjusting components to reduce dust-caused shorts.

 How Does It Work?

 Fundamentally, intrinsic safety is a low-energy technique where the current, voltage, and power are reduced to a level too low to cause ignition.
-Generally, the maximum level of power available is less than 1.3W.
+Generally, the maximum power level available is less than 1.3W.

 Additionally, the maximum temperature must be controlled, and among the six classes used to define temperature levels, electronics meeting the T4 designation are considered IS.
 This is because, at this level, temperatures won’t exceed 135 degrees C (275 degrees F).